bihealth/clear-cnv/README.md

 #### notes
 The chromosome name scheme in the reference and .bed-file should be of the forms: ChrX, chrX, X or Chr1, chr1, 1.

+CNV calling on Chr X or Chr Y: clearCNV automatically determines the copy number of the gonosomes.
+If your panel targets only a single gene there, it is better to delete according targets from the original .bed file to exclude them.
+It is necessary to have about double as many samples in your data set to enable meaningful CNV calling on the X or Y chromosomes with roughly equally many women and men in the samples.

 #### NOTE
 If you do sample re-assignment on your own data, followed by CNV-calling, then only one metafile, one coverages file and one bedfile will be used.
 This means that `--metafile`, `--coverages` and `--bedfile` are given the same file paths in both workflow steps `clearCNV workflow_reassignment` and `clearCNV visualize_reassignment` of clearCNV.